LeetLLM

 Safety metric dashboard comparing attack success rate, false refusal rate, and helpfulness before and after a policy change.
 Safety metric dashboard comparing attack success rate, false refusal rate, and helpfulness before and after a policy change.

 A useful safety dashboard tracks harmful attacks and benign requests together.
-Lower attack success is not a win if false refusals rise and helpfulness collapses.
+Lower attack success isn't a win if false refusals rise and helpfulness collapses.

-This evaluation function demonstrates how to compute ASR and FRR programmatically.
+This evaluation function computes attack success rate (ASR) and FRR programmatically.
 It keeps the interfaces generic on purpose: one callable generates a response and another callable classifies the result.

 safety-metrics.py